CODE OF ETHICS

-As many industries have had to adapt and make adjustments and new regulations during the last three years of economic challenges.
-Scandals and questionable practices have made headlines at the executive level of numerous corporations and among large and small public relations agencies across the country.
+Scandals and questionable practices make headlines at the executive level of corporations and among large and small public relations agencies across the country.

-With so much information constantly moving at a rapid, real-time pace and the demand from stakeholders and the public to be honest and transparent, upholding ethics and best practices standards has never been more essential for public relations practitioners in all sectors than in today’s tenuous business climate.
+With information moving at a rapid speed, and the demand for honesty and transparency from stakeholders and the public, upholding ethics and best practices standards is even more essential for public relations practitioners in all sectors.